Providing for children with special educational needs and disabilities at The Manor School

 If parents feel their son or daughter has S.E.N.D which have not yet been picked up by The Manor School, they should not hesitate to contact our SENCo Mrs Gill Brindley.

 How will I know how my child is doing?

 Parents and Carers receive two written reports from their son or daughter’s class teacher each year; the first in February and the second in July.
 After each report is sent out, you have the opportunity to meet with the class teacher and, if your child has S.EN.D or you suspect that they might have, you can meet with a member of the S.E.N.Co Team to discuss this.
 It may be decided that your child would benefit from having a 'My support Plan'.
 These detailed plans are child focused and clearly outline the child’s areas of need whilst also setting clear expected outcomes.
 A 'My support plan' is used to share, monitor and review the pupils’ progress with the pupil, their parents and other professionals involved with a child’s development.
 It may however be more appropriate for your child to have a different supportive document such as an Individual Behaviour Plan (I.B.P) or Individual medical document.
 We work closely with parents to ensure the most appropriate documents are completed for each child.

 How will The Manor School help me to support my child’s learning?

 Each child at The Manor School is set homework which is personalised to their needs and next steps.
-This includes spellings, reading at least 3 times a week and other homework tasks.
 Parents and Carers can support their children by engaging with them in their homework.
 Additionally, parents and carers will be advised by, and can seek guidance from, their son or daughter’s class teacher, Family Link Worker, the S.E.N.Co and, where appropriate, from outside professionals regarding ways they can support their child.

 How will you prepare and support my child to join The Manor School and to transfer to a new setting?